ashil30/RoboticsStudyGroup/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request
-about: New Feature, Bug-fixes or Doc upgrade

----

 ## Types of changes
 <!--- Put an `x` in all the boxes that apply: -->
 - [ ] Bug fix (non-breaking change which fixes an issue)